The Radenso XP ($349) competes with the Escort Passport iX ($399) and both promise long range and high resistance to false alarms.

 - No AutoLearn feature

-The Radenso XP ($399 MSRP) is the lowest-priced GPS-enabled Radenso model.
-It has an upmarket brother, the Radenso Pro M ($549) which competes with the Escort Redline EX in its ability to detect the new Gatso RT3 and Multaradar.
+The Radenso XP ($349 MSRP) is the lowest-priced GPS-enabled Radenso model.
+It has an upmarket brother, the Radenso Pro M ($449), which competes with the Escort Redline EX ($599) for supremacy among high-end detectors.

 On K band the Radenso XP outpaced the Escort iX, giving 7 percent longer range.
 On 34.7 GHz Ka band it led the Escort by a similar margin.
-On 35.5 GHz Ka band the two were almost identical, the Escort edging out the Radenso by a scant seven feet.
+On 35.5 GHz Ka band the two were nearly identical.

-More impressive is the Radenso XP's greater range of user-adjustability, making it the better choice for the enthusiast driver.
+We also found the Radenso XP to have a greater degree of user-adjustability, making it the better choice for enthusiast drivers.